SingAvi/Paytm_Integration/README.md

 # Paytm_Integration
-Integrating of Paytm using PGSDK for allowing users to pay money through PAYTM
+Integration of Paytm using PGSDK for allowing users to pay money through PAYTM

 # Note
   This is a simple application integrating PAYTM sdk (sample app) with provided java code.